killercentury/docker-mongo-arbiter/README.md

-# Mongo Arbiter Docker Image
+# MongoDB Arbiter Docker Image

 This image is mainly based on the offical [MongoDB Docker image](https://registry.hub.docker.com/_/mongo/) with only a few changes required to run an arbiter in the replica set.